FpkgProject/fpkg-legacy/README.md

 ## How Works

-The Fpkg uses the GNU/make + curl to build and install a new package.
+The Fpkg uses the make to build and install a new package.
 In system similar to ports (freeBSD), portage (gentoo) and AUR(archLinux).

-1. In search you lock a package url, and call a curl to run make to generate a file, and a make install to install in machine.
+1. In search you lock a package url, if exists in repoList.

+2. In install he clone a repo in a temporary directory and run "**./configure**", "**make**" and "**makefile**" case exists to generate a native binary, before this he install in machine and remove the temporary directory.